MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Policy Attributes**:

 - PolicyProperty comparison works only when "Authority" is provided in the value.
 For ex: `-Filter "TeamsMessagingPolicy -eq '<Authority>:<Value>'"`
-"Authority" can contain any of these two values: Host or Tenant for a policy type (PreCanned/Default configurations provided by feature team are referred to as Host configurations while Admin-created configurations are considered Tenant configurations)
+"Authority" can contain any of these two values: Host or Tenant for a policy type (Configurations that are provided by Default are referred to as Host configurations while Admin-created configurations are considered Tenant configurations)

 - In the Teams PowerShell Module version 3.0.0 or later, the output format of Policies has now changed from String to JSON type UserPolicyDefinition.